roberto-silva-dev/shopping-cart/readme.md

 ---

-## 🌐 Testing the API
+## 🌐 Testing and using the API
+- You can run automatic tests using the command: `python manage.py test`

-The project includes a Postman collection to simplify API testing.
+- The project includes a Postman collection to simplify API testing/ usage.

 ### With Postman
 - Locate the [`docs/postman_collection.json`](docs/postman_collection.json) and [`docs/postman_environment.json`](docs/postman_environment.json) file in the repository.